stfc/PSyclone/doc/developer_guide/psyir_symbols.rst

 functionality is supported by the `all_symbols` and `all_tags` properties.

 Sibling symbol tables are currently not checked.
-It is not clear whether this is the right decision or not.
-It may turn out to make sense to check both in some circumstances.
+The argument for doing this is that a symbol in a sibling scope should not be visible in the current scope so can be ignored.
+However, it may turn out to make sense to check both in some circumstances.
 One result of this is that names and tags do not need to be unique in the symbol table hierarchy (just with their ancestor symbols).
 It makes sense for symbol names to not be unique in a hierarchy as names can be re-used within different scopes.
-However this may not be true for all names and it may make sense to have a separate global symbol table in the future as well as nested ones.
+However this may not be true for all names and it may even make sense to have a separate global symbol table in the future, as well as the existing nested ones.
 It is less clear whether tags should be unique or not.

 All other methods act only on symbols in the local symbol table.
 In particular `__contains__`, `remove`, `get_unresolved_data_symbols`,